-I have four completions as a supervisor for projects on: professional identity and digital literacy in UK secondary schools; intelligent authoring tools in finance-related disciplines, using mixed methods (https://www.dora.dmu.ac.uk/handle/2086/8238); academic adoption of learning management systems in Saudi Arabia, using a grounded approach (https://www.dora.dmu.ac.uk/handle/2086/11123); and Information Technology Shared Services in United Kingdom Local Authorities (using case studies and activity theory); digital literacy amongst academics in Saudi Arabia; and decision systems in Saudi Arabian higher education (using mixed methods); and, the future of public engagement with digital historic interiors (mixed methods).
+I have six completions as a supervisor for projects on: professional identity and digital literacy in UK secondary schools; intelligent authoring tools in finance-related disciplines (using mixed methods) (https://www.dora.dmu.ac.uk/handle/2086/8238); academic adoption of learning management systems in Saudi Arabia (analysed using a grounded approach) (https://www.dora.dmu.ac.uk/handle/2086/11123); Information Technology Shared Services in United Kingdom Local Authorities (using case studies and activity theory); digital literacy amongst academics in Saudi Arabia; and decision systems in Saudi Arabian higher education (using mixed methods); and, the future of public engagement with digital historic interiors (mixed methods).

 I have supervised Masters students working on: innovation in staff development; designing international curricula to support distance learning; mental health services for students; the HE experience of BAME students; and curriculum innovation in professional practice.